Popcodesgithub/Assignments-SQL-JS-APIs/Assignment4 - API/README.md

 # <p align="center"> Assignment 4 </p>

 ## Before using this code
-Be sure you have npm installed the following dependencies in your JSON package: Node.js, Express.js, and mysql2 (I also installed nodemon for obvious reasons).
+Be sure you have npm installed the following dependencies in your JSON package: Node.js, Express.js, and mysql2 (I also installed nodemon which is a useful extension that monitors when you make changes, and restarts the server so you don't have to continually restart everytime you save).
 Any questions regarding versions check the package.json file in this repo.

 Before the successful use of this code please make sure you check the .env.EXAMPLE file .
 You must create your own version of this file on your computer, the .env.example file in this repo is just that...an example! :smirk: